philsbln/draft-tiesel-taps-communitgrany/draft-tiesel-taps-communitgrany.md

   Thus, the files can be seen as the natural chunks of a Web site.
 - TCP takes as input a byte stream and chunks it into segments.
-  TCP chunking (segmentation) occurs at arbitrary byte ranges, thus it will most likely not align with boundaries of Objects that were multiplexed within an application layer Association on top of a TCP connection.
+  TCP chunking (segmentation) occurs at arbitrary byte ranges, thus it will most likely not align with boundaries of Messages that were multiplexed within an application layer Association on top of a TCP connection.